idioma.chat

 • Manual code review of widget HTML, ARIA attributes, and JavaScript event handling

-• Keyboard-only navigation testing (Tab, Enter, Escape, Arrow keys)
+• Keyboard-only navigation testing (Tab, Enter, Escape, n / p / g / G / ? shortcut keys)

-• Screen reader compatibility review (NVDA on Windows, VoiceOver on macOS)
+• Screen reader compatibility review (NVDA on Windows, VoiceOver on macOS, JAWS on Windows)

 WCAG 2.1 Conformance Table